awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 ### Ref<a name="w3ab2c21c10d652c11b2"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the target group's Amazon Resource Name \(ARN\), such as `arn:aws:elasticloadbalancing:us-west-2:123456789012:targetgroup/my-targets/73e2d6bc24d8a067`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the target group's Amazon Resource Name \(Arn\), such as `arn:aws:elasticloadbalancing:us-west-2:123456789012:targetgroup/my-targets/73e2d6bc24d8a067`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.